taunsquared/graphic-novel-thesis/ArtistFeedback/Chapter03/CharacterDesigns.md

 Asoka - don't forget their face veil!
 And can you incorporate the Biononymous motifs as described in the Character Profiles?

 Iri - cuuuuute! can you also show Iri when its camouflaged, or flattened?
+Also, it would be great to make Iri look like a "cuttlefish-inspired mechapet" and not just "a cuttlefish" :)

 Serena - looks good so far!
 Can you also show Serena in her capacity as bodyguard to the High Priestess?